 In 1998 Isabelle De Smul-Brink came to Plettenberg Bay as a development worker for a Belgian NGO that initiated a number of projects in the area.
 As a licentiate in physical education, specializing in psychomotor therapy for behaviorally disturbed and underdeveloped children, it was her task to organise extra-curricular activities for children from the townships.
 She immediately sensed that consistent, ongoing support was necessary if these children were to have any chance for the future.

 After a few months of intensive networking and research, Isabelle contacted her father Georges De Smulto help her establish an NGO in South Africa.
-Without delay, Georges contacted Lieve and Remi De Backer, as well as other friends, and other friends to invite them to his daughter’s wedding - an excellent opportunity to become acquainted with the local situation.
+Without delay, Georges contacted Lieve and Remi De Backer, as well as other friends, to invite them to his daughter’s wedding - an excellent opportunity to become acquainted with the local situation.
 Their joint efforts led to the startup of Born in Africa.

 In 2003 Born in Africa was officially established in Belgium and in South Africa.
 Within two months, 40 godparents sponsored 40 children.
 At the end of the first year, more than 100 godparents supported the program.